Is climate change making us all mad?

 The dominant ways to stabilize meaning today are denialism and accelerationism.
 Denialism suggests that nothing has really changed, and that everything is fine, or as bad as it’s always been.
 Accelerationists embraces both knowledge of climate change and capitalism, suggesting that solutions are just around the corner, as long as companies are given the right incentives and freedoms.
 More than spontaneous responses to climate change, these have been developed over decades by governments and corporations to provide answers to the unavoidable questions climate change would raise.
 Already in the 1980s, oil giants like Exonn and Shell projected global temperature rises very close to those we are seeing today.
 In the decades since, they have spent billions of dollars on PR and lobbying efforts denying or downplaying climate change.
 During the 1980s and 1990s, some governments started subsidising renewable energy research and production, always with the suggestion that capitalist firms would soon enough come up with a techno-fix to solve the problem of global heating.
 With the Kyoto Protocol, attempts to commodify the right to pollute — carbon trading — were been tried and failed.

-Denialism and accelerationism have profoundly shaped the ways we have avoided letting the structural madness of ever increasing CO2 levels get to us.
+Denialism and accelerationism have profoundly shaped the ways we have to stop the structural madness of ever increasing CO2 levels from getting to us.
 In many ways, denialism and accelerationismhave simply continued the dominant narratives deviced to deal with the unsettling effects of capitalist development Marx and Engels described.
 Denialism is a variant of the reactionary attempts to restabilize meaning around ideas of essential nature.
 Denialist fend off madness by holding onto an idea of a rock-solid stability: God, Gender, Nature, the Nation, and so on.
 Accelerationism continues the old fetishization of technological progress, according to which the unfettered development of capitalist production would gradually satisfy all demands and resolve all social problems.

-The two ideologies find different class bases.
-Denialism is more resonant among people who grew in ignorance of anthropogenic climate change (first projected by Svante Arrhenius in 1896), and so among older people and people with shorter educations.
+The two ideologies have different appeal depending on generation, education, and class.
+Denialism is more resonant among people who grew in ignorance of anthropogenic climate change, and so among older people and people with shorter educations.
 Accelerationism has its main audience in generations that grew up with knowledge of climate change, and with technical and managerial employees, like engineers and economists.

-Accelerationism and denialism are so many ways to pretend things are or will be alright, that the nature of nature is on our side, or that the nature of technological progress is.
+Accelerationism and denialism are so many ways to pretend things are or will be alright, that the nature of nature or the nature of technological progress are on our side.
 They are ways to stay functional in and to an economy that is deeply dysfunctional, to stay sane in a world that is going insane.
 Strong and stable, it’s madness in the guise of sanity.

 Neurotics, perverts and schizophrenics